Mercer Advisors Logo

 Fund and Use Your HSA Like an IRA

 You can think of HSAs like IRAs in that you can invest your HSA balance to grow your account for future needs.
-For instance, once you retire, you can continue to use your HSA balance for Medicare deductibles, prescription drugs, and other medical costs.
-Read more about how you can prepare for health care costs in retirement.
+For instance, once you retire, you can continue to use your HSA balance for medical expenses, including Medicare deductibles, prescription drugs, and other medical costs.

 What Happens to an HSA at Death?